DamSenViet/kle-py/README.md

 ## Installation

-To install and use the library use the installation method listed below.
+To install and use the library, use the installation method listed below.

 ``` bash
 pip3 install damsenviet.kle